morokhalid16/advanced-python-test/README.md

 # Test data-engineer python
 ## Before starting
  * Fork the project in your namespace
- * Change project visibility (Settings, General, click on `Visibility, project features, permissions` change project visibility from public to private)
+ * **Caution! very important:** Change project visibility (Settings, General, click on `Visibility, project features, permissions` change project visibility from public to private)
-## After you push your codes
+## After pushing your codes
- * add it@dataimpact.fr as **reporter** in settings, members
+ * Add it@dataimpact.fr as **reporter** in `settings, members`
- * answer the email with the project link in it
+ * Answer the email with your project link in it

 # Test
 Some really important tips:
  * Comments and tests are a big plus
- * You might need pytest
+ * You might need pytest (and you can use any other package)
- * There are three parts (algorithm, advance, data) you can choose to skip one
+ * There are three parts (algorithm, advance, data) you can choose to skip one.
  * You can use internet